sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 470/PHIL 470.md

 ##### King Janaka
 Offering 1000 cows
 Pressing Yaj.
+- Stream/flow between waking and sleeping
+- Affinity btw. dreaming and memory

-"stream of consc." from psych.
+	- See later: "stream of consc." from psych/phil William James, 19th c. & Freud, modernist literature
+		- Upan. is first place this idea is seen in world literature
+- Made explicit by Shankara in